 Cul De Sac

-This is another wine bar and another favourite of mine: if I am in town, you are likely to find me here!
+This is another wine bar and another favorite of mine: if I am in town, you are likely to find me here!

 Cul de sac is a small establishment and once again one that does not tick the traditional family friendly boxes if judged by its space: you won’t fit a stroller in here!